apache/flink/docs/apis/streaming/connectors/cassandra.md

 ##### CassandraSink
 The constructor accepts the following arguments:

-1. query to create a new table to write into (optional) - mind attention: The creation works only with parallelism of one due to [CASSANDRA-8387](https://issues.apache.org/jira/browse/CASSANDRA-8387)
-2. query to insert data the a table
+1. query to insert data the a table

 You have to implement configureCluster to provide at the Sink the information to connect to Apache Cassandra.